Participant Eligibility Information

 - Have an impairment according to HUD's Definition of Disability:

-- Impairment: Does eligible applicant have a physical, mental, or emotional impairment as verified by signed documentation by a licensed professional?
+- Impairment: Does the eligible applicant have a physical, mental, or emotional impairment as verified by signed documentation by a licensed professional?

 Duration: Is the eligible applicant’s impairment expected to be of long-continued and indefinite duration?